riemann/riemann-java-client/README.markdown

 # Hacking

-You'll need [protoc 2.5.0](http://code.google.com/p/protobuf/downloads/detail?name=protobuf-2.5.0.tar.bz2&can=2&q=).
+You'll need [protobuf 2.6.1](https://github.com/google/protobuf).
 After that, `mvn package` should build a JAR, and `mvn install` will drop it in your local repository.